 All-on-4®: A Same Day Smile

 Based on candidacy, your dental implants timeline could be shortened considerably.
-Using the All-on-4® approach, Our doctors can place the implant posts and attach a denture in just one office visit.
+Using the All-on-4® approach, our Bountiful doctors can place the implant posts and attach a denture in just one office visit.
 Since fewer implants are implanted in a strategic and precise way, there is less impact on the jawbone, also allowing for faster healing times.
 Sometimes referred to as teeth-in-a-day, the All-on-4® method provides the convenience of having a complete set of teeth, in a very short timeframe.

 At Stubbs Dental, we can also convert your existing traditional prosthetic into one that is implant-retained.